-> Trichambaram Sree Krishna Temple: Trichambaram Krishna Temple is a 11th century shrine situated at Trichambaram, just 2 km south of Taliparamba in Kannur District.
+Trichambaram Sree Krishna Temple: Trichambaram Krishna Temple is an 11th-century shrine situated at Trichambaram, just 2 km south of Taliparamba in Kannur District.
 It is 20 km from Kannur on National Highway 17.
 The temple dedicated to Lord Krishna is one of the best known Krishna temples in Kerala.
-The temple is of great archeological importance.
-The sanctum sanctorum is double storied and has a pyramid shaped copper roof with a golden stupa (pinnacle) at the top.
+The temple is of great archaeological importance.
+The sanctum sanctorum is double storied and has a pyramid-shaped copper roof with a golden stupa (pinnacle) at the top.
 The sanctum has beautiful carvings and murals which date back to the 15th and 16th centuries.